-722. Section 2 of the Material Safety Data Sheet, regarding "Hazards Identification" also provides information regarding "Potential Health Effects," stating: "Additives in this product do not present a respiration hazard unless the product is ground to a powder of respirable size and the dust is inhaled.
+734. Section 2 of the Material Safety Data Sheet, regarding "Hazards Identification" also provides information regarding "Potential Health Effects," stating: "Additives in this product do not present a respiration hazard unless the product is ground to a powder of respirable size and the dust is inhaled.
 All dusts are potentially injurious to the respiratory tract if respirable particles are generated and inhaled."
 The first sentence is highly misleading, because the fabrication process typically entails grinding the product with electric power tools, which generates respirable particles, but persons reading this would often not know this.
 The second sentence is also misleading and trivializes the respiratory hazard of the product by stating that "all dusts are potentially injurious to the respiratory tract if respirable particles are generated and inhaled."
 While that may be true, there is a difference between "nuisance dusts" that do not cause fibrotic lung disease when inhaled and merely cause transitory respiratory irritation, and toxic dusts such as crystalline silica and aluminum hydrate, which cause fibrosis, and acrylates, which cause asthma.
 Indeed, no information is provided regarding the respiratory hazards of methyl methacrylate and butyl acrylate, which are released "at higher temperatures" (apparently temperatures above room temperature) that are generated by power tools such as saws, grinders, drills and routers that are used to process countertop surface materials.

-- 723. The Material Safety Data Sheet then has a heading "Carcinogenicity" and identifies by acronym three governmental organizations that classify chemicals as to their carcinogenicity, and then identifies two chemicals - titanium dioxide and carbon black as "2B" carcinogens.
-The Material Safety Data Sheet does not explain that this numerical classification means that the International Agency for Research on Cancer has classified these two chemicals as possible human carcinogens. - 724.
-Section 7 of the Material Safety Data Sheet, titled "Handling and Storage" states: "Do not breathe dust.
+735. The Material Safety Data Sheet then has a heading "Carcinogenicity" and identifies by acronym three governmental organizations that classify chemicals as to their carcinogenicity, and then identifies two chemicals - titanium dioxide and carbon black as "2B" carcinogens.
+The Material Safety Data Sheet does not explain that this numerical classification means that the International Agency for Research on Cancer has classified these two chemicals as possible human carcinogens.

+736. Section 7 of the Material Safety Data Sheet, titled "Handling and Storage" states: "Do not breathe dust.
 Do not breathe vapours or fumes that may be evolved during processing."
 These are absurd instructions, because workers who process Corian® necessarily inhale Corian® dust and cannot hold their breath for a full work shift.
 The instruction is totally inadequate to protect the health of workers processing the material, because it does not inform the workers how to process the product without breathing dust or vapors.
 The defective nature of this instruction is compounded by the instruction in Section 8 of the Material Safety Data Sheet regarding respiratory protective equipment that states: "No personal respiratory protective equipment normally required."
 However, immediately after that statement, the Material Safety Data Sheet states: "Dust safety masks are recommended when the dust concentration is more than 10 mg/m3."
-This recommendation is also inadequate, because workers cannot know when dust concentrations they inhale exceed 10 mg/m3. - 725.
-Section 11 of the Material Safety Data Sheet, regarding "Toxicological Information" states: "This product has no known adverse effect on human health."
-However, this information appears to be contradicted by information in Section 15 of the Material Safety Data Sheet.
+This recommendation is also inadequate, because workers cannot know when dust concentrations they inhale exceed 10 mg/m3.